sdziallas/comp55/docs/labs/3-Debug.md

 you've already closed some windows, you can always reset the perspective by going to ***Window-\>Perspective-\>Reset Perspective***.
-If you don't see java or debug listed you can use the open perspective icon to add the perspective.
+If you don't see java or debug listed you can use the open perspective icon to add the perspective (labeled as add above).
 When in debug perspective you'll have a couple of windows that we should discuss.
-The first is the **Debug** View:
+The first is the **Debug** View, which we'll show using the class interface:

 ![](lab3media/media/image5.png)